joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

 **Layer (type).**
 Each layer in the model is listed along with its type.
 For example, "dense" indicates a fully connected layer.
-Recall that we had 3 total layers: one input layer with 10 perceptrons, one "hidden" layer with 128 perceptrons, and one output layer with 2 perceptrons.
+Recall that we had 3 total layers: one input layer with 4 perceptrons, one "hidden" layer with 128 perceptrons, and one output layer with 2 perceptrons.

 **Output Shape.** The output shape of each layer.
-The ``(None, 10)`` means that the output of this particular layer is a 2D tensor with a variable batch size and 10 elements in the second dimension.
+The ``(None, 4)`` means that the output of this particular layer is a 2D tensor with a variable batch size and 4 elements in the second dimension.
 Note that the output dimension is the same as the number of perceptrons for the layer, which is what we would expect for a fully connected network (i.e., dense layers).

 **Param #.** The number of parameters (weights and biases) in each layer.
-In the first dense layer there are 10 perceptrons, each with a total of 5 parameters -- the input dimension was 4 and there is a bias term.
-Therefore, the first layer has a total of :math:`5*10 = 50` parameters.
+In the first dense layer there are 4 perceptrons, the input dimension was 4 and there is a 1 bias term with each perceptron.
+Therefore, the first layer has a total of :math:`4*4 + 4 = 20` parameters.

-Similarly, the second layer has 128 perceptrons each with an input dimension equal to the output dimension of the first layer, which is 10.
-Thus, each of the 128 perceptrons has :math:`10+1=11` parameters, and therefore the entire layer has :math:`128*11 = 1408` parameters.
+Similarly, the second layer has 128 perceptrons each with an input dimension equal to the output dimension of the first layer, which is 4.
+Thus, each of the 128 perceptrons has :math:`128+1=129` parameters, and therefore the entire layer has :math:`128*4 + 128 = 640` parameters.

 ..
     8 weights (count the number of connections from 2 inputs neurons to 4 neurons in the layer 1) and 4 bias (one for each neuron).
 Summing them together to get 12 parameters.
     In the output layer there are 4 connection from previous layer to output neuron + 1 bias term, making it to total 5

-*Exercise.* Convince yourself that there are 258 parameters in the last layer.
+*Exercise.* Convince yourself that there are 387 parameters in the last layer.

 Step 4: Train the model.
 ^^^^^^^^^^^^^^^^^^^^^^^^